tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 snippet, not allowing itself to change its original value.
 We see that the array itself has its values manipulated though.
 Understanding the the value of the array is actually its memory address is the key in this puzzle.
 Since the original memory address is not changing, the value is indeed constant.
-Since we manipulate something in a memory address, all referrences reflect what is currently stored in this address.
+Since we manipulate something in a memory address, all references reflect what is currently stored in this address.

 What we may have intended with all of this is to get an actual copy of what is stored at the memory